santosguerra/Photopea-Offline/README.md

 If there are any issues, please let me know.
 On my to-do list is to get text working, as the fonts are saved on an external server and are not loaded into the browser when the website loads, but rather as you need it.

 ## How to use
-Download the repo, go to [index.html](www.photopea.com/index.html), and open it in your browser.
+1. Download the repository
+1. Open a terminal
+1. `cd` into the folder where you downloaded it
+1. In the folder, type `python -m http.server`
+1. Open [http://localhost:8000/www.photopea.com/](http://localhost:8000/www.photopea.com/).
 It should load and you can use it like normal.